 The Grizzl-E comes with a metal mounting plate that is secured to the wall with four screws.
 Points to Grizzl-E for using durable metal mounting points where many competitors are using plastic.
 Overall installation is fairly easy, but it is recommended to secure at least one side of the charger to strong studs in the wall.
-The weight of the charger and the cord may be too much for just drywall holes.
+The weight of the charger and the cord may be too much for just holes in the drywall.

 Hardware and Design

 We loved the simple and honest exterior design of the Grizzl-E. It’s a painted aluminum enclosure with a single LED indicator light.
 It is durable and likely cost-effective to manufacture.
 The Grizzl-E charger is NEMA Type-4 rated, among the best in the industry for water tightness and extreme climate resistance.

 There are four hex screws around the perimeter of the device for easy user access.
 The front cover is user removable, and a good rubber seal sits around the cover to keep moisture out.
 The user will only ever need inside access to change the amperage limit of the home charger.
 Unlike other chargers on the market, it is not possible to set an amp limit from the app.
 The amperage is configured by hardware dip switches inside the box.
 We actually see this as a safety benefit because it is less prone to software/app bugs.
 Hardware dip switches can be used to limit the maximum power output of the Grizzl-E charging station, to prevent overloading less powerful circuits.